-ALMA Band 1 will allow exciting science to be done in the areas of radio light curve measurements, imaging of nearby SNe and, in conjunction with VLBI, imaging of more distant SNe.
-Depending on the medium, the delay between the peak of the radio light curve at, say, 20 cm and 1 cm, can be as long as 10 years as for instance in the case of SN 1996cr (Bauer et al.\ 2008).
+ALMA Band 1 will allow exciting science to be done in the areas of radio light curve measurements, imaging of a nearby SN and, in conjunction with VLBI, imaging of more distant SNe.
+Depending on the medium, the delay between the peak of the radio light curve at 20 cm and 1 cm can be as long as 10 years, as for instance was the case of SN 1996cr (Bauer et al.\ 2008).
 Absorption can also occur in the source itself.
 In case of SN 1986J, a new component appeared in the radio spectrum and in the VLBI images about 20 years after the explosion and then only at or around 1 cm wavelength.
-The component is located in the projected center of the shell-like structure of the SN and may be emission from a very dense clump fortuitously close to that center, or possibly from a pulsar wind nebula in the physical center of the shell (Fig.~\ref{fig:cont2}, Bietenholz et al.\ 2004).
+The component is located in the projected center of the shell-like structure of the SN and may be emission from a very dense clump fortuitously close to that center, or possibly from a pulsar wind nebula in the physical center of the shell (Figure~\ref{fig:cont2}, Bietenholz et al.\ 2004, 2010).
 Observations in Band 1 minimize the absorption effect relative to observations at longer wavelengths and thus allow investigations of SNe at the earliest times without compromising too much on the signal to noise ratio of a source with a steep spectrum.
 ALMA with Band 1 has the sensitivity to measure the radio light curves of 10s to 100 SNe.